 However, our family’s most unique tradition transpires over Christmas breakfast: Ackee and Saltfish.
 Nearly thirty years ago, my uncle Andrew struck a love affair with his Jamaican wife Florence, and consequently the island itself.
 He raised three children in Kingston, where he works as a professor of biochemistry at the University of the West Indies.
 By way of his introduction, my godmother Carol arrived at our house in Denver when Dimity and I were two years old, to help take care of us while my mother was working.
 Carol unpacked several Jamaican recipes in our kitchen, including Ackee and Saltfish one Christmas morning.
 This ongoing tradition brings an unexpected blast of tropical sunshine into our winter-swathed home every year.
 It is absolutely everyone’s favorite, and the only time I see my Nonna help herself to three heaping portions.
 Ackee is highly nutritions, and looks like scrambled eggs with a slightly softer texture, making it the perfect vegan substitute.

-- Bell pepper - 1/2 red bell pepper thinly sliced into matchsticks
+- 1/2 red bell pepper, thinly sliced into matchsticks

-- Scotch Bonnet pepper or Jalapeno (optional) - 1 teaspoon, minced
+- 1 teaspoon minced Scotch Bonnet pepper, or Jalapeno

-- Plum tomatoes - 3-4 plum tomatoes, de-seeded and thinly into matchsticks
+- 3-4 plum tomatoes, de-seeded and thinly sliced into matchsticks

-- Salt - Salt: try before adding!
-The fish lends enough salt on most occasions
+- salt (taste before adding!
+The fish lends enough salt on most occasions)

-- Crusty bread or Sourdough - Crusty bread or sourdough for a true Jamaican pairing!
+- crusty bread or sourdough for a true Jamaican pairing!

 - The first step is to begin soaking the cod.
 Ideally you can want to start two days prior.
 Find a big pot with a lid.
 Fill the pot water and submerge the fish.
 Drain the fish and add new water twice a day.
 Once this is done, the rest is a breeze.